microsoft/vscode-python/src/smoke/README.md

     * When starting the tests for a feature, the repo is downloaded into a new random directory `.vscode test/temp/workspace folder xyz`
     * At the begining of every scenario, we repeat the previous step.
     * This ensures each scenario starts with a clean workspace folder.
 *   Reports
-    * Test results are stored in the `reports` directory
+    * Test results are stored in the `.vscode test/reports` directory
     * These `json` (`cucumber format`) report files are converted into HTML using an `npm` script [cucumber-html-reporter](https://www.npmjs.com/package/cucumber-html-reporter).
-    * For each `scenario` that's executed, we create a corresponding directory in `reports` directory.
+    * For each `scenario` that's executed, we create a corresponding directory in `.vscode test/reports` directory.
-        * This will contain all screenshots related to that scenario.
+        * This will contain all screenshots realted to that scenario.
         * If the scenario fails, all logs, workspace folder are copied into this directory.
         * Thus, when ever a test fails, we have everything related to that test.
         * If the scenario passes, this directory is deleted (we don't need them on CI server).